 Freed from having to worry about more pressing matters, a few AMC engineers led by Roy Lunn cobbled up a jacked-up Concord with a Jeep full-time AWD system.
-When AMC Chairman Gerry Meyers first saw it, his reaction was “what the hell is this?”
+When AMC Chairman Gerry Meyers first saw it, his reaction was, “what the hell is this?”
 Pretty rich, coming from the guy who green-lighted the Gremlin and Pacer.
 But why the hell not?
 It’s not like we have anything else other than the Jeep Grand Wagoneer that we don’t have to practically give away.
 What have we got to lose?
 We’re as good as dead anyway.

 The Eagle was green-lighted for production without any sort of proper market analysis or consumer clinics.
 Once the AMC brass figured out that it was something they desperately needed, they just rushed it into production.

 From today’s vantage point, it’s pretty hard to imagine how different the automotive landscape was in and before 1980.
 No minivans, no CUVs, and SUVs were big heavy truck-based rigs with rough rides and abysmal fuel economy.
 Four wheel drive was something ranchers ordered on their pickups out west, except the Jeeps, of course.
 Audis were strictly FWD.
-The Subaru wagon was the pioneer in offering a four wheel drive passenger car, but that was still strictly a part-time affair that could only be engaged in non-paved roads or snow, since there was no center differential.

-But Jeep had introduced Quadra-Trac in 1973, a full-time system based on Borg-Warner’s innovative BW1339 transfer case and central locking differential.
+Jeep had introduced Quadra-Trac in 1973, a full-time system based on Borg-Warner’s innovative BW1339 transfer case and central locking differential.
 It was inspired by the revolutionary AWD system developed by Ferguson for the Jensen FF.
-As utilized in the Eagle, the system used an inter-axle differential pack utilizing a multi-clutch pack encased in silicon fluid to provide automatic limited slip function between the axles.
+As utilized in the Eagle, the system used an inter-axle differential pack utilizing a multi-clutch pack encased in silicone fluid to provide automatic limited slip function between the axles.
 It all worked like a charm.

 The Eagle was truly a revolutionary car.
 It may have looked more than a bit silly, a Concord all jacked up and with plastic fender flares.
 And of course, the Eagle was a transitional vehicle leading to much more civilized small SUVs like Jeep’s own XJ Cherokee.
 Although the Cherokee and other SUVs were instantly “hot”, there were plenty of folks who weren’t yet ready to embrace that new fad.
 Plus, the S-10 Blazer, Cherokee and Bronco II were still a few years away in 1980.
 The Eagle created and owned a small but real market for itself, especially in snow and mountain country.
 It didn’t do much for AMC dealers hurting in Texas or Florida.